apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CustomizingCommandHelp.md

 # Customizing Help for Commands

-Define your command's abstract, extended discussion, or usage string, and set the flags used to invoke the help display.
+Define your command's abstract, discussion, or usage string, and set the flags used to invoke the help display.

 ## Overview